 - Easier marketing: Networking and prospect lists can seem daunting if you’re trying to market to everybody on the planet.
 Focusing saves you time and honestly, headache.

-- Better opportunity: This sounds backward, but choosing a niche opens more doors.
+- Better opportunity: This sounds backwards to a lot of new freelancers, but choosing a niche opens more doors.
 That’s because you end up spending your time prospecting for clients who have a higher chance of wanting to work with you.
-(A client is more likely to hire you if they know you’re focused on their specific issues.)
+(A client is more likely to hire you if they know you’re focused on their specific challenges.)

 - Higher rates: People pay more for specialists.
 I hear this over and over across the freelance world.
 It’s one of those things, though, that’s just generally true in life (you’ll notice you do it as a consumer yourself)…people are willing to pay more for more focused and customized products and services.